f26401004/HackMD-Intern-SyncNote/FIXME.md

-1. Use Codemirror to transfer the text from gist to markdown-it
+1. Try to use port to send message while transfering from gist
-2. Use just textarea value to transfer the text from markdown-it to gist
+2. Testing with puppeteer/sinon-chrome